Optimization Methods for Large-Scale Machine Learning: Second-Order Methods

-Although it is occasionally possible to determine a convenient analytic expression \cite{Card98,HoffBlei13}, the numerical computation of the Fisher information matrix $G(w_k)$ is generally very challenging.
+Although it is occasionally possible to determine a convenient analytic expression~\cite{Card98,HoffBlei13}, the numerical computation of the Fisher information matrix $G(w_k)$ in large learning systems is generally very challenging.
 Moreover, estimating the expectation \eqref{eq:fisher} with, say, a Monte-Carlo approach is usually prohibitive due to the cost of sampling the current density estimate $h_{w_k}$.

 Several authors \cite{ParkAmar00,CaroOlli16} suggest to use instead a subset of training examples and compute a quantity of the form \bequationn \widetilde{G}(w_k) = \frac{1}{|S_k|} \sum_{i\in S_k} \left(\left.\frac{\partial \log(h_w(x_i))}{\partial w}\right|_{w_k}\right) \left(\left.\frac{\partial \log(h_w(x_i))}{\partial w}\right|_{w_k}\right)^T. \eequationn Although such algorithms are essentially equivalent to the generalized Gauss-Newton schemes described in \S\ref{sec:gauss}, the natural gradient perspective comes with an interesting insight into the relation between the generalized Gauss-Newton matrix \eqref{eq:ggnforlogloss} and the Hessian matrix \eqref{eq:subsampledhessian}.
 Similar to the equality \eqref{eq:fisher}, these two matrices would be equal if the expectation was taken with respect to the model distribution $h_w$ instead of the empirical sample distribution.